Should I Itemize Deductions in 2026?

 Enter your income and at least one deduction above to see your personalized tax analysis.

 This calculator provides federal estimates only.
 State benefits vary and are not included.
-This is for illustrative purposes only and does not constitute tax advice.
+The 0.5% AGI floor on itemized charitable deductions (new for 2026) is not yet applied in the savings figures.
+For illustrative purposes only — not tax advice.

 How the Itemize vs Standard Deduction Calculator Works